marviuss/Distribute-Detailed-Mapping/README.md

 ## Improvements
 - **Live Tracking Data**: Adding live tracking data would enable real-time navigation and tracking of robot locations within the campus.

-## Contributing
-We welcome contributions!
-To contribute, please:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/new-feature`.
-3. Make your changes and commit them: `git commit -am 'Add new feature'`.
-4. Push to the branch: `git push origin feature/new-feature`.

-Submit a pull request, and our team will review it.
-Thank you for your interest in contributing to the project!

 ## Contact and Support
 If you encounter issues or have questions, please contact our support team via email [t.astashov@student.utwente.nl](mailto:t.astashov@student.utwente.nl), [nguyenngocminhchau@student.utwente.nl](mailto:nguyenngocminhchau@student.utwente.nl).
 We're happy to help!